How 90s hook-handed horror Candyman remains relevant on the race and class issues that continue to move us.

 The film is rooted in this urban history (some of the film was shot on location here, too).
 It also references the real life murder of Ruthie Mae McCoy.

-McCoy was killed by burglars who used the narrow wall spaces to move between apartments, and who did indeed ‘come through the bathroom mirror’.
+McCoy was killed in her home in the projects by burglars who used the narrow wall spaces to move between apartments.
+Her murderers did indeed ‘come through the bathroom mirror’.

 The movie adapts this for its Candyman myth, about a bogeyman who appears in mirrors and kills in cold blood.

-But the significance of including that event here is that the Cabrini-Green residents really were sidelined and ignored economically, socially, and even when they called 911 and begged for help.
+But the significance of the reference is that those in social housing like Cabrini-Green really were sidelined and ignored economically, socially, and even when they called 911 begging for help.

 So what’s the source of terror in Candyman?
-Obviously there’s the devilish spectre of Candyman himself (Tony Todd), and the accumulated weight of whispered folk lore.
+Obviously there’s the devilish spectre of Candyman himself (Tony Todd), along with whispered folklore.

 Candyman tells us he exists because of rumour.
-It’s our whispers about him that keep him alive, like any urban legend or superstition.
+It’s our whispers about him that keep him alive – just like any urban legend or superstition.

 But the film has a more waspish point to make.
 For the wealthy middle classes, especially cosseted white academics like Helen, true terror is having to look poverty in the eye instead of pushing it out of sight.